-Policies and standards for access or use of the library and/or its resources have been established by the library's Board of Trustees, an elected body of the Town.
+Policies and standards for access or use of the library and/or its resources have been established by the library's Board of Trustees, appointed by the town manager.
 The Trustees usually meet on the 2nd Thursday of every month.
 The meetings are open to the public; call ahead to check on the time or change in schedule.

 - Garry Billingkoff